ajeetp/AgileSlices/source/mddocs/adopt/benefits.md

 # Benefits

 :construction:
 There are a lot of resources available online as well as books which list the benefits of agile methodology.
-For your convenience i have **listed the major benefits below** and added links below to online sources where you can find out more. in addition, at teh bottom of the page you will find the disadvantages of agile methodology ( Hint: It has to do with using agile methodology in projects where it is not suitable, lack of understanding of agile concepts, lack of commitment or ineffective rollout )
+For your convenience i have **listed the major benefits below** and added links below to online sources where you can find out more.
+In addition, at the bottom of the page you will find the disadvantages of agile methodology ( Hint: It has to do with using agile methodology in projects where it is not suitable, lack of understanding of agile concepts, lack of commitment or ineffective rollout )

 - Higher customer satisfaction
 - Faster time to market